Year 6

 Reading

-Our reading curriculum involves daily whole-class guided reading lessons based around the class reader and a range of fiction and non-fiction texts that link to our wider curriculum.
-We have planned for progression, diversity and challenge using carefully selected texts that are exciting and relevant, while also developing key comprehension, inference and retrieval skills.
+Our reading curriculum involves daily whole‑class guided reading lessons based on the class reader and a range of fiction and non‑fiction texts that link to our wider curriculum.
+We have planned for progression, diversity, and challenge using carefully selected texts that are engaging and relevant, while also developing key comprehension, inference, and retrieval skills.

 Science